MithamoMorgan/Best_EDA_Practice_Tips/README.md

 ### 4. Duplication and Missing Values Management
 **Duplicates**</br>
   i.
 Identify Duplicates: duplicated() ii.
 Remove Duplicates: drop_duplicates()

 **Missing Values**</br>
   i.
 Identify Missing Values: isnull().sum() method. ii.
 Handle Missing Data

+### 5. Data Reduction
+The goal is to simplify the dataset by removing unnecessary or redundant features.
+i.
+Drop Irrelevamt Columns
+ii.
+Drop Constant columns as they do not add any information